View Denis Grell's Obituary on thetelegraph.com and share memories

 Born July 10, 1950 in Freeport, Illinois, he was the son of Dwain and Mary Ellen (Bast) Grell.

-He married Donna Bregger on April 15, 1978 in Cottage Hills, Illinois.
+He married Donna Bregger April 15, 1978 in Cottage Hills.
 She survives.

 Denis worked as an environmental specialist for Nascote Industries in Nashville, Illinois, retiring in 2016.
-He attended River of Life Church in Alton, Illinois.
+He attended River of Life Church in Alton.

-In addition to his wife, he is survived by his mother-in-law, JoAnn Bregger of Rosewood Heights, Illinois; his sister-in-law, Robbin (Jerry) Booth of Tennessee; a nephew, Jason (Nicole) Damm and great-niece and great-nephew, Chloe and Connor Damm, all of Wood River, Illinois; his aunt, Virginia Anderson of Rockford, Illinois; and several cousins, Glenda, Kathy, Ron, Nancy, and Marla in Rockford and Beloit, Wisconsin.
+In addition to his wife, he is survived by his mother-in-law, JoAnn Bregger of Rosewood Heights; his sister-in-law, Robbin (Jerry) Booth of Tennessee; a nephew, Jason (Nicole) Damm and great-niece and great-nephew, Chloe and Connor Damm, all of Wood River; his aunt, Virginia Anderson of Rockford, Illinois; and several cousins, Glenda, Kathy, Ron, Nancy, and Marla in Rockford and Beloit, Wisconsin.

 Burial will follow at Rose Lawn Memory Gardens in Bethalto.